atiqurhere/DHSNew/database/README.md

 -- Step 2: Apply security policies
 -- Copy and paste contents of security.sql
+-- NOTE: RLS is disabled on users table to allow registration

 -- Step 3: Add sample data (optional)
 -- Copy and paste contents of seed.sql